Mecodema haakuturi

 Habitus drawing, dorsal view, with male aedeagus structures: RL = right paramere, LP = left paramere and AL = adeagal lobe.

-Distinguishable from other North Island Mecodema species by having: (1) the vertexal groove absent, except a few wrinkles sparsely distributed laterally; (2) asetose punctures of elytral striae stellate (star-shaped) in the apical third (Fig. 3, Seldon & Pou 2024); and (3) regarding the apical shape of the aedeagal lobe, the form of the left paramere is distinctive with long setae extending along ⅘ of the ventral edge (Fig. 2, LP, AL, Seldon & Pou 2024).
+Distinguishable from other North Island Mecodema species by having: (1) the vertexal groove absent, except a few wrinkles sparsely distributed laterally; (2) asetose punctures of elytral striae stellate (star-shaped) in the apical third (Fig. 3, Seldon & Pou 2024); and (3) regarding the apical shape of the aedeagal lobe, the form of the left paramere is distinctive with long setae extending along 4/5 of the ventral edge (Fig. 2, LP, AL, Seldon & Pou 2024).